-The Sr. Vice President of Medical Affairs (SVP, MA) provides support to the Plan's UM Program.
-The Plan SVP, MA, Sr. Vice President of Clinical Operations, (SVP, CO), Vice President of Medical Management (VPMM), and/or any designee as assigned by the Plan President and CEO are the senior executives responsible for implementing the UM Program including cost containment, QI, medical review activities, complex, controversial or experimental services, and successful operation of the QAPIC and MMC.
+The Sr. Vice President of Medical Affairs (SVP, MA) Chief Medical Officer (CMO) provides support to the Plan's UM Program.
+The Plan SVP, MACMO, Sr. Vice President of Clinical Operations Population Health, (SVP, CO), Vice President of Medical Management (VPMM), and/or any designee as assigned by the Plan President and CEO are the senior executives responsible for implementing the UM Program including cost containment, QI, medical review activities, complex, controversial or experimental services, and successful operation of the QAPIC and MMC.
 A behavioral health practitioner is involved in the implementation, monitoring and directing of aspects of the UM Program.
-In addition to the SVP, MA, the Plan may have one or more Medical and/or Associate Medical Directors.
+In addition to the SVP, MACMO, the Plan may have one or more Medical and/or Associate Medical Directors and/or Medical Advisors.

-The SVP, MA's responsibilities include, but are not limited to, coordination and oversight of the following activities:
+The SVP, MACMO's responsibilities include, but are not limited to, coordination and oversight of the following activities:

-- Develops, implements, and interprets medical policies and procedures, including, but not limited to service authorization, claims review, discharge planning, credentialing and referral management, and medical review included in the Grievance & Appeals System - Monitors compliance with the UM Program - Provides clinical support to the UM staff in the performance of UM responsibilities - Assures that the Medical Necessity criteria used in the UM process are appropriate and reviewed by physicians and other practitioners according to policy - Assures that the Medical Necessity criteria are applied in a consistent manner
+- Assists in the Ddevelopment/revisions, implements, and interprets medical policies and procedures, including, but not limited to service authorization, claims review, discharge planning, credentialing and referral management, and medical review included in the Grievance & Appeals System - Monitors compliance with the UM Program - Provides clinical support to the UM staff in the performance of UM responsibilities

-- Assures that reviews of cases that do not meet Medical Necessity criteria are conducted by appropriate physicians in a manner that meets all pertinent statutes and regulations and guidelines, and takes into consideration the individual needs of the involved members - Reviews, approves, and signs denial letters for cases that do not meet Medical Necessity criteria after appropriate review has occurred in accordance with Plan policy - Assures the Medical Necessity appeal process is carried out in a manner that meets all applicable contractual requirements, as well as all federal and state statutes and regulations, is consistent with all applicable accreditation standards, and is completed in a consistent and efficient manner - Provides a point of contact for practitioners with questions about the UM process - Communicates/consults with practitioners in the field as necessary to discuss UM issues - Coordinates and oversees the delegation of UM activity as appropriate and monitoring of delegated arrangement to ensure it meets all applicable contractual requirements and accreditation standards - Serves as director of the MMC and all other physician committees or subcommittees - Collaborates with the Behavioral Health Medical Director in assuring appropriate integration of physical and behavioral health services - Recommends and helps to monitor corrective action as appropriate for practitioners with identified deficiencies related to UM - Serves as a liaison between UM and other Plan departments - Educates practitioners regarding UM issues, activities, reports, requirements - Reports UM activities to the QAPIC as needed
+- Assures that the Medical Necessity criteria used in the UM process are appropriate and reviewed by physicians and other providersactitioners according to policy - Assures that the Medical Necessity criteria are applied in a consistent manner - Assures that reviews of cases that do not meet Medical Necessity criteria are conducted by appropriate physicians in a manner that meets all pertinent statutes and regulations and guidelines, and takes into consideration the individual needs of the involved members - Reviews, approves, and signs denial letters for cases that do not meet Medical Necessity criteria after appropriate review has occurred in accordance with Plan policy - Assures the Medical Necessity appeal process is carried out in a manner that meets all applicable contractual requirements, as well as all federal and state statutes and regulations, is consistent with all applicable accreditation standards, and is completed in a consistent and efficient manner - Provides a point of contact for practitionerproviders with questions about the UM process - Communicates/consults with provider in the field as necessary to discuss UM issues - Coordinates and oversees the delegation of UM activity as appropriate and monitoring of delegated arrangement to ensure it meets all applicable contractual requirements and accreditation standards - Serves as director of the MMC and all other physician committees or subcommittees - Collaborates with the Behavioral Health Medical Director Assures there is appropriate integration in assuring appropriate integration of physical and behavioral health services for all Plan members - Recommends and helps to monitor corrective action as appropriate for practitionerproviders with identified deficiencies related to UM - Serves as a liaison between UM and other Plan departments - Educates practitioner provider regarding UM issues, activities, reports, requirements - Reports UM activities to the QAPIC as needed